Article Table Of Contents

 Our particular column of interest here was the number of people who identified as Asian alone.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Herndon took the distinction of being the most Asian, while Bristol was the least Asian city.
+Herndon took the distinction of being the most Asian, while Richlands was the least Asian city.
 You can download the data here.

 There You Have It - Asian Populations Across Virginia